 What is an OKR?

 An OKR is a goal-setting strategy with two fundamental components: objectives and key results.
-While an objective is a goal that a company, team, or individual wants to achieve within a defined period, key results are the metrics that show whether you’ve completed the objective.
+While an objective is a goal that a company, team, or individual wants to achieve within a defined period, key results are the quantitative metrics that show when you’ve completed the objective.
 For every objective, you should have three to five key results.

-Let’s look at the example below to get a better picture of what OKRs are and how they work.
+Now, let’s look at the example below to get a better picture of what OKRs are and how they work.

 OKR example